Keksoj/propagate_error_on_nom/README.md

 The goal is to make a proper use of `cut` and of a custom error, so that any `serde_json` error is converted to a failure and propagated into `IResult`.

+## Try it yourself

+Feel free to `cargo run` to see what is wrong, and `cargo test` would be interesting too.
+Then dive into the code.
+Help me, Obi-Wan, you're my only hope.